instacart/makara/README.md

 When `sticky:true`, once a query as been sent to master, all queries for the rest of the request will also be sent to master.
 In addition, the cookie described above will be set client side with an expiration defined by time at end of original request + `master_ttl`.
 As long as the cookie is valid, all requests will send queries to master.

 When `sticky:false`, only queries that need to go to master will go there.
-Subsequent read queries in the same request will go to slaves.
+Subsequent read queries in the same request will go to replicas.

 #### Releasing stuck connections (clearing context)